 As we have mentioned, KCS represents a significant change for most organizations.
 Organizations who treat KCS adoption as a serious change initiative create greater benefit than those who approach it casually.
 We have found that organizations that embrace a formal change management methodology like Kotter or ADKAR tend to do well with their KCS adoption.
 If you have change management professionals in your organization, by all means engage them in supporting your KCS adoption.

 Large organizations should consider building a KCS Center of Excellence (CoE) in order to manage multiple adoptions across the organization.
 The KCS CoE is a small team of dedicated resources with a deep understanding of KCS and change management.
-The KCS CoE is described in Appendix B.
+The KCS Center of Excellence is described in Appendix B.